-In 2003, Li published his international best-selling autobiography, Mao's Last Dancer, which has received numerous awards and was adapted as a feature film in 2009.
-Li was Queensland’s Australian of the Year 2014.
+In 2003 Li published his international best-selling autobiography Mao's Last Dancer, which has received numerous awards.
+The book was adapted as a feature film in 2009.

 Li received an Order of Australia (AO) in the Queens Birthday Honours List 2019 for his distinguished service to the performing arts, particularly to ballet, as a dancer and as an Artistic Director.